 Given that emissions from both on-site and on-road construction may contribute to concentrations concurrently at the same location, the combined effect was assessed.
-As presented in Tables 13-8 and 13-9, total maximum concentrations from the on-site and on-road sources including background concentrations at the Tonnelle Avenue staging area and the Hoboken staging area would be lower than the corresponding NAAQS, respectively.
-Therefore, construction of the Preferred Alternative would not have the potential to result in adverse air quality impacts at New Jersey location.
+As presented in Tables 13-9 and 13-10, total maximum concentrations from the on-site and on-road sources including background concentrations at the Tonnelle Avenue staging area and the Hoboken staging area would be lower than the corresponding NAAQS, respectively.
+Therefore, construction of the Preferred Alternative would not result in adverse air quality impacts at New Jersey locations.